ADMINISTRATIVE SEPARATION (ADSEP) BOARD

 WHAT RIGHTS DO I HAVE AT AN ADMINISTRATIVE SEPARATION HEARING?

 Again, if you have six years or more years of active and reserve military service OR the commander is seeking an OTH, you have the right to a board hearing before the commander takes action.
 This board normally consists of a panel of three people, usually two officers and a senior enlisted member.
-The Board is much like a trial, where the government is represented by a legal officer, and you are represented by a lawyer.
-Both sides can call witnesses and present evidence.
-Once the evidence has been presented, your attorney can argue on your behalf.
+The Board is much like a trial, where the government is represented by a military legal officer, and you are represented by a military lawyer.
+Both sides can call witnesses and present evidence, including your military records.
+Once the evidence has been presented, your military attorney can argue on your behalf.
 The board then votes to determine if (a) you committed the reason for separation; (b) if so, should you be separated, and (c) if so, what the characterization of service should be.
 The Separation Authority makes the final decision, but cannot do anything less favorable to you than the Board recommended.

 You may submit a Conditional Waiver.
 A Conditional Waiver is a document you send to the Separation Authority agreeing to give up your right to a Board hearing in exchange for a better type of discharge (usually a General discharge).
 If the Separation Authority agrees, there is no hearing, and you are separated from that better type of discharge.
 If not, you still have the right to a Board.
 In any case, you also have the right to consult with a military lawyer to decide what option is best for you.
-This is why it is very important to seek experienced legal counsel before making this decision.
+This is why it is very important to get an experienced military attorney before making this decision.
 At King Military Law, we often recommend our clients fight the government at a hearing as this can often result in the Board voting to retain you on active duty.

 At KML, we are available to you 24/7.
 Please call us if you think we can help.